0x9900/ipcountries/README.md

 ipcountries
 ===========

-Create a &lt;country>.zone.gz containing all the ip network for that country.
+Create a &lt;country>.zone.gz containing all the IP networks for that country.